Accessory Dwelling Unit

-- Department of City Planning (Historical Preservation Overlay Zone (HPOZ), Specific Plan, and/or front yard landscape)
+- Department of City Planning (Historic Preservation Overlay Zone (HPOZ), Specific Plan, and front yard landscape)

-- Bureau of Engineering (BOE) – Curb cuts, sewer connection, address approval, and/or site drainage
+- Bureau of Engineering (BOE) – Curb cuts, sewer connection, address approval, and site drainage.

-- Bureau of Street Services (BSS) – Urban Forestry Division (UFD) – Removal of trees in parkway and/or onsite trees
+- Bureau of Street Services (BSS) – Urban Forestry Division (UFD) – Removal of trees in a parkway and onsite trees

 - Bureau of Sanitation (SAN) – Low Impact Development and Storm Water Pollution Mitigation